 The Federal Motor Carrier Safety Administration requires commercial truck drivers to carry a certain amount of insurance coverage.
-But what would happen if the truck driver was the at-fault party in a crash and they didn’t have truck insurance?
+But what would happen if the commercial truck driver was the at-fault party in a crash and they didn’t have truck insurance?

-You may still have options for recovering compensation, but you will need the help of a truck accident lawyer to pursue those options.
+You may still have options for recovering compensation, but you will need the help of a commercial truck accident lawyer to pursue those options.
 There is almost always a way to get some compensation after an accident, despite the trucker or their employer being uninsured.

 According to the FMCSA, the insurance filing requirements for truck drivers vary depending on the kind of commercial truck, but most 18-wheelers are required to carry a minimum of $750,000 in coverage.
 This goes to show how expensive truck accident cases can be, though some of that is to cover the costs of cargo.